Career Ladder

 Employees

 But today’s companies are starting to understand that productivity is often the result of skills.
 In turn, many are adopting flat hierarchies and role-based promotions.
 For example, instead of promoting somebody with great communication skills to the position of chief marketing officer, a company will assign them to work on several teams as a specialist.
-Still, this is a strategic change that requires approval from the highest levels of the company, as well as extensive reorganization.
+This allows the employee to gain new skills and experience, and perhaps more importantly, understand that the company is investing in their development.
+Such a move hopefully convinces them to stay.
+Still, this is a strategic change that requires approval from the highest levels, as well as extensive reorganization.

 Companies